-An introduction to the cultural and literary heritage of Italy from Its beginnings to the present time.
+An introduction to the cultural and literary heritage of Italy from its beginnings to the present time.

-IT 230 Twentleth-Century Italian Literature A study of the significant trends, major prose writers and poets of modern Italian literature: Pirandello, Silone, Pavese, Montale, Ungaretti, and others.
+IT 230 Twentieth-Century Italian Literature A study of the significant trends, major prose writers and poets of modern Italian literature: Pirandello, Silone, Pavese, Monin Translation A study of selected writers who illustrate the main currents of twentieth-century Italian literature: Pirandello, Montale, Moravia, Pavese, Betti, Ungaretti, and others.

-IT 300 Twentieth-Century Italian Literature in Translation
+IT 300 Twentieth-Century Italian Literature